Johnny00520/CSCI3308_project-for-a-website/README.md

-'''Vision statement''': Provide a vision of your project for all potential customers.
+**Vision statement: Provide a vision of your project for all potential customers.

 To make it simpler to store and manage certain data that was previously stored by writing it down on paper.

-'''Risks''':
+**Risks:
 What are the risks that would prevent you from completing this project?
 This could include: working environment, lack of experience in the field among the team, lack of access to a specific resource, etc.

 The majority of the members in the group are new to React, web development, and Bootstrap.
 Taking the time to learn and understand these new/hard concepts will be a challenge by itself because this will have to be done on their own time.